This post may contain affiliate links.

 Is Micellar Water Good For Acne?

 Micellar water is not good or bad for acne.
 Micellar waters do not contain any ingredients that would help or treat acne.
 If anything, the oil in the micellar water could end up clogging your pores and creating new acne.
-This is also why I recommend following with a separate cleanser if you use micellar waters.
+This is also why I recommend following with a separate cleanser if you use micellar waters and are acne prone!

 You should always moisturize after cleansing your skin, whether you use a micellar water or regular cleanser.
 No matter how gentle your cleanser is, it will still strip your skin of its moisture to some degree.
 So, even if you have oily skin, you should always moisturize after using micellar water!